CADDINGTON

 Enlisted Luton.
 Son of Arthur and Kate Grace, of Lower Woodside,

-Luton, Beds.
-Buried: Loos British Cemetery, Pas de Calais, France.
+Luton, Bedfordshire.
+Buried in Loos British Cemetery, Pas de Calais,

 William |